Ahlam7x/SER_Model_Code/README.md

 - **Adding Co-Attention:** To combine features from different models.
 - **Applying on Three Datasets:** ASVP-ESD V1, ASVP-ESD V2, and ShEmo for broader evaluation.

+## 📜 Acknowledgement

+This work is inspired by [transformer-cnn-emotion-recognition](https://github.com/IliaZenkov/transformer-cnn-emotion-recognition) by **Ilia Zenkov**.

+### Our Contributions:
+- **Co-Attention Integration:** Added a Co-Attention mechanism for advanced feature fusion.
+- **Multi-Dataset Application:** Applied the model on ASVP-ESD V1, ASVP-ESD V2, and ShEmo datasets.
+- **Improved Accuracy:** Enhanced emotion classification by combining MFCC and Mel spectrogram features.